BGMP/SudokuSolver/README.md

 SudokuSolver
 ===

-A 9x9 Sudokus solver made in Java, implementing fundamental backtracking.
+A 9x9 Sudoku solver made in Java, implementing fundamental backtracking.

 ## Packages & Classes
 There are two main packages: